artsy/artsy.github.io/source/_posts/2015-08-06-open-sourcing-energy.markdown

 Its easy to imagine that open sourcing something is an end-point, but from our perspective it is a journey.
 We want to make sure that anyone can download this app, learn how and why it's structured and then run through the app with a debugger to get a deeper sense of how everything connects.
 Just releasing the code would have been underwhelming.
 Instead we're aiming high.

-I think that there is no higher compliment to your team, and your code than opening it to the public.
+I think that there is no higher compliment to your team and your code than opening it to the public.

 You should Open Source your app.